 Start your fast-paced tour in the cosmopolitan capital of Bogotá, where you can explore street art, museums, and restaurants.
 Then you're off to the hip metropolis of Medellín and Cali, known as the World Capital of Salsa.
 Santa Marta and a visit to a coffee farm in the Andes are next.
 End your trip with the beaches of Tayrona National Park and yet another vibrant city scene in beautiful Cartagena.

-Go off the beaten path and discover the highlights of southern Colombia, from cultural treasures to diverse landscapes and stunning vistas.
-This two-week itinerary offers something for everyone.
-You'll go canoeing, hiking, and rafting in the wild beauty of lush tropics, explore the scenic Tatacoa desert, and see fascinating ancient pre-Colombian monuments.
-You'll also visit a coffee plantation, tour historic colonial towns, and learn to salsa dance.
+Venture off the beaten path and discover the highlights of southern Colombia in two weeks.
+You'll canoe, hike, raft, explore the scenic Tatacoa desert, and see ancient pre-Colombian monuments.
+You'll also visit a coffee plantation, tour historic colonial towns, and learn to dance salsa.